MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 3. Enter a name for the guide.
 If you’re planning to create multiple versions of the guide, you may want to add _v2, _v3, and so on as part of the name.

+## Do I need to save my work?

+The PC Authoring app and the HoloLens app are connected through the cloud, where your guide files and assets are stored.
+When you author a guide, all changes are saved on both the PC and HoloLens.
+This makes it easy to switch between devices.
+Autosave checks for changes every 4 seconds.

+> [!IMPORTANT]
+> For this preview release, there are a few things to be aware of when syncing devices:<br>- As a best practice, always select **Refresh** before making edits on a guide when you switch between devices.
+This ensures that you have the latest version of that file from the other device.<br>- If the same version of the guide is open on both the PC and HoloLens, the app automatically refreshes when it detects that you've made a change in the other app.
+For example, if you have a guide open on HoloLens and add a new step in the PC application, the guide  automatically refreshes on HoloLens.
+You might notice the refresh process.<br>- When you add text to the guide in the PC application, the auto publish only activates when you move the cursor outside the text box.
+If you add text to a step, keep your cursor in the text box, and then make a change on HoloLens, you’ll lose the text you created on the PC when it updates with the changes from HoloLens.
+This issue will be addressed in our next release.

 ## Choose an alignment method